Freelancer-Protocol/docs/hiringfreelancers.md

 ### Do you store my credit card information?

-{:toc}

-No. We partner with Stripe and your payment info is never stored on our servers.
+No. We use Stripe for payments and your payment info is never stored on our servers.

 ### How much does this cost?

-{:toc}

 We charge a flat, 1.5% fee.